 Located about 3km from the center of Vientiane, Wattay International Airport is currently the main and largest airport in Laos.
-Together with Luang Prabang International Airport, they are two busiest airports of the country, serving both international and domestic flights.
+Together with Luang Prabang International Airport, they are the two busiest airports of the country, serving both international and domestic flights.

-There are intercontinental flights between Vientiane and some provinces of China, Eastern Asia and South-Eastern Asia on Lao Airlines, AirAsia, China Eastern Airlines, China Southern Airlines, Air Busan, Jeju Air, Thai Airways and Vietnam Airlines.
+There are intercontinental flights between Vientiane and some provinces of China, Eastern Asia, and South-Eastern Asia on Lao Airlines, AirAsia, China Eastern Airlines, China Southern Airlines, Air Busan, Jeju Air, Thai Airways, and Vietnam Airlines.

-At Wattay, travelers can find various services such as restaurants, currency exchange, shopping, tourist information, ATMs and options for public transportation.
+At Wattay, travelers can find various services such as restaurants, currency exchange, shopping, tourist information, ATMs, and options for public transportation.

 There are daily bus services operated between Vientiane and some provinces of Thailand such as Nong Khai, Udon Thani, and Khon Kaen.

 So far, Thanaleng Station is the only station on the Lao side for Bangkok–Thanaleng rail route.
-There are 4 direct trains from Hualamphong Station of Bangkok to Nong Khai or vice versa with estimated travel time in 9 hours 25 minutes by the fastest trains.
+There are 4 direct trains from Hualamphong Station of Bangkok to Nong Khai or vice versa with estimated travel time is 9 hours 25 minutes by the fastest trains.
 Then, you take another train from Nong Khai to Thanaleng where you continue with bus/minivan to Vientiane (1-2 hours depending on vehicle type).

 By the end of 2021, the Boten – Vientiane railway (also known as the China-Laos railway) will be expected to compete and become a new railway that connects Kunming in China to Vientiane in Laos in 414km.

 What and Where to Eat in Vientiane?